-- The applicable triggering event (i.e., qualifying termination of employment and/or change in control) occurred on December 31, 2022.
-Since Mr. Branderiz's retirement from Enphase was effective February 14, 2022, he is not included in the table below, but his actual arrangements in connection with his retirement are described under the heading "Employment Contracts and Termination of Employment and Change of Control Arrangements- Eric Branderiz." - The price per share of our common stock is equal to the Nasdaq Stock Market closing price per share on December 31, 2022, which was \$264.96, the last trading day in fiscal 2022. - We do not survive the change in control, and all outstanding incentive awards (and corresponding outstanding dividend equivalents for time-based RSUs and performance-based RSUs) are cashed out and terminated in the transaction. - Not included in the table below are payments each NEO earned or accrued prior to termination, such as previously vested equity and non-equity incentive awards, which are more fully described and quantified in the tables and narratives above.
+- The applicable triggering event (i.e., qualifying termination of employment and/or change in control) occurred on December 31, 2023.
+Mr. McNeil is not included in the table below as he was not eligible for any potential payments upon a termination or change in control occurring as of that date. - The price per share of our common stock is equal to the Nasdaq Stock Market closing price per share of \$132.14 on December 29, 2023, which was the last trading day in 2023. - We do not survive the change in control, and all outstanding incentive awards (and corresponding outstanding dividend equivalents for time-based RSUs and PSUs) are cashed out and terminated in the transaction. - Not included in the table below are payments each NEO earned or accrued prior to termination, such as previously vested equity and non-equity incentive awards, which are more fully described and quantified in the tables and narratives above.